Medical textiles: Hygiene and healthcare products category

+Human textiles

+Human textiles refer to textiles that utilize human materials, including bioengineered yarns made from human cells, for tissue regeneration.
+Textiles manufactured from human tissue-based 'yarn' can be intricately woven, knitted, or braided and have the potential to contribute to various applications, ranging from simple biocompatible sutures to complex woven tissues for surgical repairs, thereby aiding in the healing process of injuries.
+Human textiles offer a potential solution to mitigate the drawbacks associated with foreign agents that may induce adverse side effects.

+Cell-Assembled extracellular Matrix (CAM)

+The Cell-Assembled Extracellular matrix (CAM) is both biologically sound and resilient, allowing for large-scale production suitable for clinical applications utilizing regular, adult human fibroblasts.

+Foreign body reaction

+In the medical field, most permanent synthetic biomaterials are considered foreign by the innate immune system.
+This can lead to a foreign body reaction when implanted.

 Properties

 Products made from medical textiles are specially engineered textile-based products used in medical applications.
 These products are used for prevention, care, and hygiene purposes.
 A combination of properties are considered while selecting the materials, which largely depends upon the particular use.
 The materials used in medical textile products must have the following properties: strength, softness, biocompatibility, elasticity, flexibility, nontoxicity, noncarcinogenic, non-allergenic, and air and water permeability.

 Biotextiles are constructions made of textile fibers that are employed in both implantable and non-implant applications.
 Their performance is assessed according to their biofunctionality, biocompatibility, and biostability.
 For example, biostability in the presence of body fluids and cells.